FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 third scenario.

-A possible bug in the JDBC driver could have generated runtime exception in the *PreparedStatement.executeUpdate()* method, which would lead to the statement handle leakage if no try/finally block is used to do the resource cleanup.
-As a rule of thumb, the “try” keyword should go right after the resource was allocated and the “finally” keyword should be placed right before the resource is freed.
+A possible bug in the JDBC driver could have generated runtime exception in the `PreparedStatement.executeUpdate()` method, which would lead to the statement handle leakage if no try/finally block is used to do the resource cleanup.
+As a rule of thumb, the "try" keyword should go right after the resource was allocated and the "finally" keyword should be placed right before the resource is freed.

-Such coding practice might look weird, because on the first sight the whole purpose of using the *PreparedStatement* is neglected – statement is prepared, used only once and then deallocated.
+Such coding practice might look weird, because on the first sight the whole purpose of using the `PreparedStatement` is neglected – statement is prepared, used only once and then deallocated.
 However, when this practice is combined with the connection and statement pooling, it brings enormous advantage to the application code.
 The code becomes much